Solar PV v’s Solar Thermal

 So apart from price, why is the immersion diverter more popular than Solar Thermal?
 Well there’s also the maintenance issue, Solar Thermal has moving parts and glycol liquid in the system, which means maintenance requirements which can be a couple of hundred pounds a year.
 Solar PV systems will also last longer, mainly again to the ‘no moving parts’ issue.
 A high quality Solar PV system can be expected to last for 40 years plus, whereas Solar Thermal is unlikely to last 20 years.
 Solar PV is also more useful, when Solar Thermal has heated your water, there’s nothing else it can do as opposed to Solar PV, the electric can be used for other purposes, making more use of your roof space.

 I’m not saying that Solar Thermal doesn’t have it’s place in our renewable future.
 If you’ve installed the largest Solar PV installation that you can and you’ve still got space on your roof then a Solar Thermal system could add to your free energy mix.
 They’re also useful for swimming pools, as heating a swimming pool takes a vast amount of energy so you’re going to want to get everything you can going to keep your bills down.
-But with all the reasons I’ve outlined here, it’s clear to see why so many customers with PV stopped coming to us for Solar Thermal when the clever people at Immersun bought the immersion diverter to the British market.
+But with all the reasons I’ve outlined here, it’s clear to see why so many customers with PV stopped coming to us for Solar Thermal when the clever people at Immersun bought the first immersion diverter to the British market.